AY2526S1-CS2103-F12-1/tp/docs/DeveloperGuide.md

 ### Glossary

+* **Address Book**: The core data structure that stores all persons, teams, and related information in Henri.

+* **API (Application Programming Interface)**: A set of protocols and tools that specify how software components should interact with each other.

+* **Audit Log**: A chronological record of system activities that tracks user commands and changes made to the address book for accountability and traceability purposes.

+* **Command Line Input (CLI))**: Command Line Interface.
+A text-based interface where users interact with a program by typing commands

+* **Employee ID**: A unique identifier assigned to each team following the format `E####` (e.g., `E0001`, `E0042`).
+Uses gap-filling strategy to reuse deleted IDs.

+* **Graphical User Interface (GUI)**: The visual interface through which users interact with Henri, including windows, buttons, and text fields.

+* **JavaScript Object Notation (JSON))**: A lightweight data format used for storing and exchanging Henri's data in a human-readable format.

+* **Leader**: A person designated as the head of a team, identified by their Employee ID.

 * **Mainstream OS**: Windows, Linux, Unix, MacOS

+* **Organization Hierarchy**: The visual representation of teams and their members, showing the reporting structure within an organization.

+* **Parser**: A component that interprets user input and converts it into executable commands.

+* **Person**: An individual entry in the address book containing details like name, phone, email, address, and GitHub username.

 * **Private contact detail**: A contact detail that is not meant to be shared with others

+* **Tag**: A label that can be attached to persons for categorization purposes (e.g., "developer", "manager").

+* **Team**: A group of persons in the organization with a unique Team ID, name, and designated leader.

+* **Team ID**: A unique identifier assigned to each team following the format `T####` (e.g., `T0001`, `T0042`).
+Uses monotonic increment and never reuses deleted IDs.

 --------------------------------------------------------------------------------------------------------------------